 Now I think it’s time to highlight those differences in one place.
 You’ll still get my in-your-face advice and opinions but now you’ll get a variety of other viewpoints to help you find the one that’s right for you.

 Personal responsibility is key in transforming our financial behaviors to enjoy the life and freedom we truly deserve.
 I believe YOU are the solution and Enemy of Debt is the guide.
-We’re currently debt free (including the house), credit card free since 2008, and happily renting until we save enough to put 100% down on our “dream” house.
-(Which for us isn’t a dream because we’ll have it, but because it’s paid for!)
+We’re currently debt free (including the house), credit card free since 2008!
+You can read more about my journey on my blog Beyond Debt Freedom.

 Over the last four years, my wife and I have eliminated over $100,000 of credit card debt, but more importantly we’ve learned to value people, relationships with people, and personal experiences far above material possessions.

 Through my contributions to Enemy of Debt, I will share with you the experiences, struggles and successes of my family as we simplify our lives, learn to open the lines of communication, and fight our way out of debt.

 Travis is also a customer blogger for CareOne Debt Relief Services and posts weekly in the CareOne User Community.